jackweinbender/dissertation/src/01_chapter_rwb.md

-# The Rewritten Bible
+# The $RwB

-## Emergence of the Concept of RwB
+## Emergence of the Concept of $rwb
-In his seminal work $stj-full, Geza Vermes introduced the term "rewritten Bible" to the discussion of Second Temple Jewish literature to describe an exegetical process by which "the midrashist inserts haggadic development into the biblical narrative" in order to "anticipate questions, and to solve problems in advance."[@vermes1961, 95] The authors of these texts, therefore, make use of *implicitly* those interpretive traditions which later exegetical texts make *explicit*.
+In his seminal work $stj-full, Geza Vermes introduced the term "$rwB" to the discussion of Second Temple Jewish literature to describe an exegetical process by which "the midrashist inserts haggadic development into the biblical narrative" in order to "anticipate questions, and to solve problems in advance."[@vermes1961, 95] The authors of these texts, therefore, make use of *implicitly* those interpretive traditions which later exegetical texts make *explicit*.

 ### Scripture and Tradition in Judaism (1961)
-The primary purpose of *Scripture and Tradition*, however, was not to offer a clear definition of the term "rewritten Bible," but to lay the groundwork for the historical, diachronic, study of aggadic traditions, of which rewritten Bible makes only a small part.
+The primary purpose of *Scripture and Tradition*, however, was not to offer a clear definition of the term "$rwB," but to lay the groundwork for the historical, diachronic, study of aggadic traditions, of which $rwB makes only a small part.
 As Vermes recounts, prior to the mid-twentieth century, the prevailing approach to the study of aggadic exegesis was to treat the aggadah as originating during the Tannaitic period.
 The aggadah were viewed as "the result of the adoption, and anonymous repetition, of popular interpretations by favourite preachers," [@vermes1961, 3] the earliest of which were from the second century CE and were represented by Targums Onkelos and Jonathan.
 Furthermore, studies of ancient Jewish literature at this time focused on texts which modern Judaism considered authentic.
 As a result, a good number of earlier texts---for example, the apocrypha, pseudepigrapha, and sectarian texts---were often categorically excluded from discussions of the origins of aggadic exegesis.[@vermes1961, 2]

 A series of publications and discoveries beginning in the 1930's, however, began to undermine the notion that these early exegetical traditions began in the second century CE.
 Vermes credits this broadening of aggadic studies to a series of major studies and discoveries such as Rappaport's *Agada und Exegese bei Flavius Josephus*,[@rappaport1930] Paul Kahle's Schweich Lectures at the British Academy on the Cairo Geniza (given in 1941, published 1947),[@kahle1947] Kisch's new text edition of Ps.
 Philo's $lab (1949),[@kisch1949] the discovery of the Dead Sea Scrolls (1948) and Codex Neofiti (1956), as well as (and perhaps especially) Renée Bloch's work on midrash [@bloch1954; @bloch1955_repr; @vermes1961, 3--7].
 The overarching theme among these works was the evidence for continuity between biblical interpretive traditions prior to the second century, and later aggadah.
 For example, Vermes notes that Rappaport's work on $ant identified substantial overlaps between Josephus's text and Rabbinic aggadah and suggested, therefore, that Josephus had drawn from an already living tradition of interpretation.
 The implication of his suggestion is that the aggadah of the second century were not novel exegetical works, but were themselves products of earlier exegetical traditions.